whirlibulf/keyboard-system/Readme.md

 Currently the system automatically prevents propagation of all keyboard events.

+### Keyboard Component

+This system automatically adds a `keyboard` component to the game engine.

 The component is a map of key names to boolean pressed statuses.

+When adding the component to a game object, it does not take any options.

     game.addComponentToObject('object id', 'keyboard');